asheroto/Extension-Exporter/README.md

 This extension is fully open-source to ensure transparency and security.
 You can view and contribute to the source code on [GitHub](https://github.com/asheroto/Extension-Exporter).

-## Why Choose Extension Exporter?

--   **Trustworthy**: This is a revamped, secure version of a previously removed extension.
--   **Transparency**: Being open-source, anyone can review the code to ensure its safety.
--   **Convenience**: Easily export all extension details into a readily accessible HTML file.

 ## Contributing

 Contributions are welcome!
 Please read the [contributing guidelines](https://github.com/asheroto/Extension-Exporter/blob/main/CONTRIBUTING.md) to get started.